 Paddling, Bonding & More!

-The Annual Schuylkill River Sojourn will return in June 2020.
+The 22nd Annual Schuylkill River Sojourn will take place from June 6 – 12, 2020.
+Registration opens in the spring.
 The 7-day, 112-mile guided paddle begins from Schuylkill Haven and ends seven days later in Philadelphia.
 Participants can register for one day or the entire week.
 Organized by the Schuylkill River Greenways National Heritage Area, the sojourn has evolved into a popular paddling event that has allowed more than 4,000 people from 25 states and four foreign countries to paddle the revolutionary river.

 The 21st Annual Schuylkill River Sojourn Took Place From June 1 – 7, 2019